DrDeathBubbles/Facebook_video/readme.md

 22. Change how avenger_requests is called
 23. Start main with conference slug
 24. Setup WS18 bucket
 25. Make s3 bucket for ws18

+## Done
+5. Strip out facebook functions which are no longer necessary
+6. Introduce youtube upload function
+9. Make a main function for main.py

 ## Notes about main.py